 Check the bylaws to see what exclusive-use areas you can use and what your responsibilities are for those areas, such as maintenance.
 Ask if you are the only owner entitled to the use of these areas or if the area is shared with another unit owner.
-If you have any questions, check with the board or property manager.
+If you have any questions, check with the board, manager, or developer before you buy.